List of incidents involving ricin: 2003 letters in the US

+April 2004, Kirkland, Washington, U.S.

+In April 2004, Kirkland, Washington resident Robert M. Alberg was arrested by FBI for possession of ricin.
+Alberg, son of businessman Tom Alberg, has Asperger’s syndrome and was diagnosed with clinical depression: federal prosecutors stated that they did not believe that he had political motivations for making the poison and had no plans to use it.
+In June 2005, Alberg was arrested for violating the conditions of his parole by possessing castor bean seeds; he was sentenced to three years in a federal prison.

 January 2006, Richmond, Virginia, US

-In January 2006, ricin was found in a home in suburban Richmond, Virginia in the form of mashed castor beans.
+In January 2006, ricin was found in a home in suburban Richmond, Virginia, in the form of mashed castor beans.
 The suspect, Chetanand Sewraz, was allegedly isolating the toxin to kill his estranged wife.

 February 2008, Las Vegas, Nevada, US

 In February 2008, a man who stayed in a Las Vegas motel room where ricin was found was taken to the hospital in critical condition.
 The man, Roger Von Bergendorff, was hospitalized on February 14; however, the ricin was not found until February 27 when a relative retrieved his luggage because the motel had not been paid for two weeks.
 Firearms and an "anarchist type textbook" were found in the same motel room where several vials of ricin were found, police reported.
 According to Las Vegas 8 Television news, police noted the ricin section of the textbook was highlighted.
 On March 3, FBI agents searched a Riverton, Utah house and several storage lockers in West Jordan, Utah linked to Bergendorff, but did not find any traces of ricin.

 Bergendorff awoke from a coma on March 14.
 He was questioned by police as to why he had such a large quantity of ricin.
 Subsequently, he was arrested on April 16 and charged with possession of a biological toxin and two weapons offenses.